flipt-io/labs/README.md

 ## Applications

-- [Chatbot](./chatbot/README.md) - A set of tutorials on how to use Flipt in different scenarios, based around the idea of releasing an AI powered chatbot.
+- [Chatbot](./chatbot/README.md) - A set of tutorials on how to use Flipt in different scenarios, based on the idea of releasing an AI-powered chatbot.
-- [Cup](./cup/README.md) - A tutorial demonstrating the Cup project manging Flipt flag state.
+- [Cup](./cup/README.md) - A tutorial demonstrating the [Cup project](https://github.com/flipt-io/cup) managing Flipt flag state.

 ## Prerequisites